FREQUENTLY ASKED QUESTIONS

-The current value of the Permanent Fund can be found on this site’s home page, where it is updated daily.
+The current value of the Permanent Fund can be found on this site’s Performance page, where it is updated daily.
 The value can fluctuate up or down with market movements, and trends upward over time.

-In 1998, the definition of “income” for accounting purposes was modified to take “unrealized gains and losses ” into consideration; known a s “statutory net income,” it is provided for in AS 37.13.140.
+In 1998, the definition of “income” for accounting purposes was modified to take “unrealized gains and losses ” into consideration; known as “statutory net income,” it is provided for in AS 37.13.140.
 Statutory net income excludes unrealized gains and losses; only realized gains are transferred to the ERA.
 Unrealized gains earned by Principal are accounted for as part of Principal until they are realized, and unrealized gains earned by Earnings Reserve Account (ERA) are accounted for as part of ERA.